deficollective/deficollective.github.io/content/english/pages/impact.md

 draft: false
 ---

-The DeFi Collective is designed to maximize the positive impact of maximally decentralized protocols.
+The DeFi Collective is designed to support maximally decentralized protocols.
 There are currently four main methods harnessed to achieve the core objective of maximizing the number and value secured by stage 2 DeFi protocols:

 1. **DeFiScan**: DeFiScan analyzes protocols' decentralization status, helping to raise awareness for genuine DeFi.
 2. **PermaLP**: The Collective assets are mobilized to ensure a constant product liquidity baseline on pairs involving stage 1 & 2 tokens.